ToposInstitute/RelationalThinking-Book/chp5-graph-gluing.md

 - Graph-1 embeds inside Graph-2.
 - Graph-1 embeds inside Graph-3.
-- Thus, Graph-2 and Graph-3 overlap in the parts where Graph-1 is embedded.
+- Thus, the regions in which Graph-1 embeds, Graph-2 and Graph-3 overlap.

-The “overlap” acts as a bridge between two graphs allowing one to navigate from one graph to the other via common vertices and edges.

-Theoretically, this means that we can combine Graph-2 and Graph-3 into a single graph.
-In this graph, we move from the vertices of the Graph-2 to the vertices of Graph-3 via the overlap.
+The “overlap” acts as a bridge between two graphs.
+Theoretically, presence of an overlap means that we can navigate from one graph to the other via common vertices and edges.
+That is, we can combine Graph-2 and Graph-3 into a single graph.
 This idea of a combining graphs can be loosely illustrated as sticking together two sheets of paper using glue.

 ```{image} assets/Ch3/sheets.jpeg
 :alt: Whoopsy!